 When China Grade T’s into 236, turn R and ride back to your car.
 First you do a short climb, a short descent, a climb, then the third of our descents, and it’s an absolute rip-snorter, over too soon.
 On a weekend assume you will meet cars.

 Looking south toward Santa Cruz: only the Hwy 9 leg has vistas

 From Boulder Creek you can easily connect to all the other great Santa Cruz riding (see the Monterey Bay section of the Rides by Region for a list of the good roads in the area).

-Afterthoughts: In Boulder Creek, the Foster’s Freeze at the south end of town on the main street is a delightful spot run by the nicest man in the world.
+Afterthoughts: In Boulder Creek, the Foster’s Freeze at the south end of town on the main street is run by the nicest man in the world.
 Three more miles down Hwy 9 in Ben Lomond is the best Italian bakery outside of Italy, La Placa.